edgexfoundry/edgex-ui-go/README.md

 ## Use and Purpose
-The EdgeX UI is for **demonstration and developer use** to manage and monitor a single instance of EdgeX Foundry (unsecured).
+The EdgeX UI is for **demonstration and developer use** to manage and monitor a single instance of EdgeX Foundry (insecure or secure).
 Specifically, it can:
 - Manage (add, remove, update) the EdgeX objects (device, device services, profiles, rules, app services, etc.)
 - Monitor the EdgeX data flow (events and readings) and services
 - Monitor and manage from on-box with EdgeX (on the same host)